The William P. Van Wagenen Fellowship

 The Van Wagenen Selection Committee will consider the originality and quality of the applicant’s proposal, the thoroughness with which the plan for a period abroad has been designed, personal attributes, and the quality of the research environment.
 Recommendations from the candidate’s previous sponsors and fellowship sponsors are important.

-By January 15, 2019 the Chairman of the Van Wagenen Selection Committee will notify the winning applicant, who will be expected to implement the fellowship for the 2020-2021 academic year.
-A formal announcement of the award will be made at the 2019 Annual Meeting of the American Association of Neurological Surgeons.
+By January 15, 2023, the Chairman of the Van Wagenen Selection Committee will notify the winning applicant, who will be expected to begin their fellowship for the 2024-2025 academic year.
+A formal announcement of the award will be made at the 2023 AANS Annual Scientific Meeting.

 Since the original fellowship was awarded in 1968, more than 50 recipients have used the Van Wagenen Fellowship to advance their research and their careers abroad.
 Click below for a listing of past Van Wagenen Fellows, along with summaries of their fellowships and career accomplishments.